person > biography

 in the Central Exposition Hall.
 Leningrad.
 1989.
 Photo

-From 1994 artist lives and works in Oostende developing
+From 1994 onward the artist lives and works in Oostende, developing

 Art.
-The original idea came first during his aerodinamical
+The original idea came first during his aerodynamical

-studies in the University when he was fascinated by
+studies in the University when he got fascinated by

 the idea that two different mathematical fields could

-be transformed from very simple abstract form as flow
+be transformed from very simple abstract form like the flow

 of air around a circle to a very complex "real